 I also hold various professional music qualifications including the LRSM Performance Diploma and I have Qualified Teacher Status.

 I am fully qualified and practise under the guidelines of my regulatory bodies.
 I adhere to the strict code of ethics of these professional organisations, and I undertake on-going training and supervision, in order to offer and maintain the highest possible standards of care to my clients.

-I am a Registered Member (MBACP) of the British Association for Counselling and Psychotherapy (BACP) and adhere to their strict professional code of conduct and ethics.
+I am an Accredited Member - MBACP (Accred) of the British Association for Counselling and Psychotherapy (BACP) and adhere to their strict professional code of conduct and ethics.

 I am a member of the BACP Division for Counsellors of Children and Young People.